awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-tables.md

   A list of columns by which the table is partitioned\.
 Only primitive types are supported as partition keys\.

-  When creating a table used by Athena, and you do not specify any `partitionKeys`, you must at least set the value of `partitionKeys` to an empty list\.
+  When you create a table used by Amazon Athena, and you do not specify any `partitionKeys`, you must at least set the value of `partitionKeys` to an empty list\.
 For example:

   `"PartitionKeys": []`
 + `ViewOriginalText` – UTF\-8 string, not more than 409600 bytes long\.